The Steamboat Association of Great Britain

-Funnel 188 will shortly be hitting members’ doormats.
-It is a 70-odd page edition full of the usual mix of information, updates on this and that and some useful how-to-do-it material too along with historical pieces.
+Funnel 193 has now hit members’ doormats.
+It is again a 90-odd page edition full of information, updates on this and that and some useful how-to-do-it material too, along with historical pieces.

-Each edition aims to set a few useful ‘hares running’ on different topics to attract readers’ opinions in new articles or letters because ‘Funnel’ exists to give everyone a voice.
+Each edition aims, as ever, to set a few useful ‘hares running’ on different topics to attract readers’ opinions in new articles or letters because ‘Funnel’ exists to give everyone a voice.